PelleLille/hsl-docs/structures.rst

 .. note::

 	If a function is passed and execute inside a module.
-The `global` keyword binds the module's global context (late binding).
-You should not rely on this behaviour and instead use closures to capture global variables.
+The `global` keyword binds the module's global context (late binding), you should however not rely on this behaviour and instead use closures to capture global variables.

 .. _user_function: